Facebook planning to launch its own currency

 • Facebook sues Upper Hutt company for $14m over 'fake' likes

-While the social network has yet to offer any official comment, reports are starting to mount up.
+While the social network has yet to offer any official comment, the evidence is starting to mount up.

 Bloomberg News reported in December that Facebook was working on a digital coin that users of its WhatsApp messaging service could use to transfer money, with a focus on overseas remittances.